kali-linex/linex/Documentation/admin-guide/mm/nommu-mmap.rst

 =============================

-The kernel has limited support for memory mapping under no-MMU conditions, such as are used in uClinux environments.
+The kernel has limited support for memory mapping under no-MMU conditions, such as are used in uClinex environments.
 From the userspace point of view, memory mapping is made use of in conjunction with the mmap() system call, the shmat() call and the execve() system call.
 From the kernel's point of view, execve() mapping is actually performed by the binfmt drivers, which call back into the mmap() routines to do the actual work.

 Memory mapping behaviour also involves the way fork(), vfork(), clone() and ptrace() work.
-Under uClinux there is no fork(), and clone() must be supplied the CLONE_VM flag.
+Under uClinex there is no fork(), and clone() must be supplied the CLONE_VM flag.

 The behaviour is similar between the MMU and no-MMU cases, but not identical;